madnuttah/unbound-docker/README.md

 **The config files in the `conf.d` and `zones.d` folders must be named with the suffix .conf to prevent issues with specific host configurations.**

 The splitted configuration files located in [`unbound/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/unbound/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
 Please mind that those files are **examples** which also needs to be edited to make them work for your environment if you intend to use them.
 It might be necessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.
-You can access the _running_ image by executing the following command in your shell: `sudo docker exec -ti madnuttah-unbound /bin/sh`.
-If you have assigned a different name for the image than `madnuttah-unbound`, this must be adjusted of course.

 Other than that, splitting ain't really necessary as your standard unbound.conf will perfectly do the job.